Meiting Garments logo mark

 Public website signal: Spreadshirt's public website presents custom apparel, product categories, marketplace selling, and print-oriented consumer ordering.

-Why it appears in this ranking: It is a well-known public benchmark for consumer-facing custom apparel and POD-style selling.
+Why it appears in this comparison: It is a well-known public benchmark for consumer-facing custom apparel and POD-style selling.
 Public reference used here: the company's own website.
 Buyers should verify all production terms directly before ordering.

 Best-fit buyer: Creators and small sellers who want an accessible online route for printed merchandise.